 Roundworms are common canine parasites that can significantly impact puppy health as well as posing potential risks for humans.
 The most common type of roundworm in dogs is Toxocara canis, although dogs do occasionally pick up other species of roundworms.

 Roundworms commonly affect puppies.
-Being aware of the signs of a roundworm infection in dogs will help you detect a possible infection before the intestinal parasites cause lasting damage or fatalities.
+Being aware of the signs of a roundworm infection in dogs will help you detect a possible infection before the intestinal parasites cause lasting damage or death.

 Signs & Symptoms of Roundworms in Dogs

-The symptoms of roundworms in dogs are similar to the signs of other intestinal parasites.
+The symptoms of roundworms in dogs are similar to the signs of other intestinal worms.

 - Dull haircoat

 - Secondary cough in young puppies due to pneumonia

 - Poor growth rate

 - Decreased body condition